You have no items in your shopping cart.

 This is technically an extract from the Kakadu plum, an Australian native known as the world's richest source of Vitamin C. It’s stable at a range of pH levels and non-irritating.
 Clinical testing on human subjects performed by Superox-C suppliers has shown up to a 50% increase in natural Hyaluronic Acid production and visibly reduced wrinkles in test subjects who performed regular split face applications (one side Superox-C, the other side a placebo).

 Vitamin C Serum

-For the Vitamin C serum [S4] Super C, he combined Superox-C with Magnesium Ascorbyl Phosphate for high potency but low irritability.
+For the Vitamin C serum, he combined Superox-C with Magnesium Ascorbyl Phosphate for high potency but low irritability.

 “The different forms of Vitamin C are compounded synergistically to allow maximum penetration and absorption, and therefore maximum efficacy of the Vitamin C into the epidermal cells,” Dr Cussell says.

 If you have oily or acne prone skin, it’s recommended that you use a low-irritating form of Vitamin C such as Superox C.

 If you have dry or sensitive skin, it is receommended you avoid L-Ascorbic Acid as the acidity level can be irritating.